“You will show me the path of life; In Your presence is fullness of joy; In Your right hand there are pleasures forevermore.” Psalm 16:11

-Sometimes, I just need more joy in my life.
+Sometimes I just need more joy in my life.
 Don’t you?
 Joy doesn’t just happen by coincidence; it is intentional.
-It cannot be manufactured by our flesh for a long period of time.
+It cannot be manufactured by ourselves for a long period of time.
 Joy is a fruit that is produced by the Holy Spirit.
 So then, how do we get joy?

-God is so good to have given us His Word, which is a lamp to our feet and a light to our path.
-His Word contains everything we need for life and godliness (2 Peter 1:3).
+God is so good to have given us His Word.
+It is a lamp to our feet and a light to our path (Psalm 116:105) and contains everything we need for life and godliness (2 Peter 1:3).
 I tell my children that the Bible is our instruction manual for life.
 When we have questions about life, we go to God’s Word and read it for answers.
 Let’s dive into His Word to find out how to receive this life-changing gift of Joy.

 Joy comes from abiding in His presence.

 To receive joy, we must enter into the presence of the Lord and become intimately acquainted with Him.
 Invite His Holy Spirit to be with you.
 He is always faithful to meet us right where we are when we seek Him.
 Simply talk to Him and listen intently.
 Meditate on His living Word.
-Sing Him songs and worship Him.
+Worship Jesus through singing.
 Write Him love notes in your journal and ask Him to write back to you.

 We recognize that He is near to us throughout the day, not just in feeling but in knowing.
 Abiding in Jesus means we have a constant life-giving connection to Him.
-In John 15, Jesus describes this connection: He is the Vine and we are the branches.
-Have you ever seen a branch that grows from the vine and then removes itself to produce alone?
+Jesus describes this connection in John 15:5, “I and the Vine and you are the branches…” Have you ever seen a branch that grows from the vine and then removes itself to produce alone?
 It just doesn’t work that way.
 The branch must remain attached in order to live, grow, and bear fruit, and so shall we.

-In verse 11, Jesus explains, “These things I have spoken to you, that My joy may remain in you, and that your joy may be full.”
+In John 15:11, Jesus explains, “These things I have spoken to you, that My joy may remain in you, and that your joy may be full.”
 Do you desire to be full of joy?

 Joy comes from time with other believers.